Officialswazy/Officialswazy/README.md

 ## 🚀 About Me
 <p>
 I am a learner of the <b>ALX ProDev Frontend Program</b>, passionate about crafting interactive, user-friendly, and impactful web applications.
-I started my journey with software engineering because [insert your reason here].
+I started my journey with software engineering because [Love to problem-solving].
-What inspires me most is [insert inspiration].
+What inspires me most is [Global connection].
 My aim is to tackle <b>hard problems</b> and bring solutions that make technology more accessible and meaningful.
 </p>